 Let’s examine a series of problem statements from real projects that used Five Sketches™.

 - Add a custom legend to the bottom of a mine plan, before it gets printed, so a mine planner can identify custom details on the mine plan that help others read the plan correctly.
 This was a clear, concise problem statement that the participants understood.
 They knew what the legend’s “custom” information might be, because a subject-matter expert in mine-planning spoke to the team about this for ten minutes during Step 1 of the Five Sketches™ design process.
-The Product Manager also stopped in for a few minutes to review the business goals and strategy for the product that needs this custom-legend feature.
+The Product Manager also stopped in for a few minutes to review the business goals and strategy for the product that needed this custom-legend feature.

 - Buy or renew a dog license online, so it’s easy for citizens to comply with the bylaw.
 This first draft was split in two, because a first-time license requires additional information about spaying or neutering.
 And for license renewals, we wanted to enable a returning citizen to locate their existing dog-license record while keeping their data private from others.
 The two problem statements do not assume or require two completely separate solutions.
 In fact, the second design outcome reused large portions of the first.